 To walk off the deliciousness that was El Estanco, my next stop , the Tanunda main street, perhaps fuelled by a my second (or third) coffee for the day from Darlings Food with Passion, and a little window shopping and retail therapy at Daisy Loves George (because who doesn't love pretty stationery) and Alabaster.

 Then it’s onto a late lunch at Harvest Kitchen (perhaps swinging past a couple of favourite cellar doors including David Franz and Seabrook Wines).
 Harvest Kitchen is an all time favourite amongst not just my friends, but my family too (just ask the kids about the fried chicken).
 If you’re lucky enough to be seated outside, you’ll be surrounded by sweeping views over nearby vineyards and when it comes to food, you can’t go past the Feed Me Like A Barossan option – as the name says, your dish selection is placed in the hands of the kitchen team.

 Expect vibrant, flavoursome dishes boasting local and seasonal produce and what seems like a never-ending amount of food.
-If you’ve opted for dessert (and I suggest you do) Harvest Kitchen’s infamous salted caramel popcorn Sundae will have you forgetting the months you’ve spent tucked away at home.
+If you’ve opted for dessert (and I suggest you do) Harvest Kitchen’s infamous salted caramel popcorn Sundae will not disappoint.
 Make sure you take your time here, to fully enjoy the wine, food and surrounds.
 A Harvest Kitchen experience should not be rushed.

 To round off My Barossa day, I can’t go past a quick visit to Seppeltsfield Road Distillers and a cheeky G&T on the deck before retiring on my couch for the night armed with a glass of Barossa Grenache.